vicgeralds/inventory-source-items/README.md

 integration and prevents unwanted updates.

-It ignores updates that would decrease the quantity for source items (before the order is shipped), because Magento already makes reservations pending orders.
+It ignores updates that would decrease the quantity for source items (before the order is shipped), because Magento already makes reservations for pending orders.

 REST endpoints handled: